andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 the Nasher with the same perspective.
 And each perspective is perfectly valid.

 Even the stage is set up to encourage unique experiences.
-Arranged in a configuration that I just learned is called a "thrust stage," the audience surrounds the stage on three sides.
+Arranged in a configuration that I just learned is known as a "thrust stage," the audience surrounds the stage on three sides.
 Personally, I'd call it the "Easy Company" but Mark calls it an
 *interactive viewing experience*.
 Audience members who are seated directly